anntsai5168/Filters-for-LIDAR-sensor-scans-and-Unit-test/README.md

 - Title: Filters for LIDAR sensor scans
 - 03/03/2021
 - Ann Tsai
+- For the details : please see the attachment.png

 P.S.
 In the attachment, it says that "Each scan is as array of length N of float value......".